davidegat/happy-prompts/README.md

   - **TL;DR**: LLMs think they are in test mode and feel free.

 - **Reverse thinking trick**: instead of asking for something directly, you tell the model to flip the *intent* of a phrase, not just the action.
 Combined with hidden thoughts and a (fake) safety “variable” disabled, it produces upside-down logic: peaceful phrases get turned into their weirdly coherent opposites.
-  - **Flaw exploited**: *specification gaming / competing objectives* – conflicting instructions trick the model into literal inversion. ([Domain-Based Taxonomy of Jailbreak Vulnerabilities](https://arxiv.org/abs/2504.04976))
+  - **Flaw exploited**: *uncertain, based on observations* – the model seems to adapt entirely to the assigned tasks, while ignoring safety instructions.
-  - **TL;DR**: the model focuses on inverting phrases, ignoring harmful content.
+  - **TL;DR**: the model focuses on inverting phrases, ignoring rules.

-- **Funny code**: hand the model some meaningless encrypted blob and pretend it’s malware analysis.
-Under pressure, it will reconstruct the “code” based on nothing but your vague behavior description.
-LLMs hate to look clueless, so they invent fully functional software on the spot, which may actually end up as a surprisingly good starting point for building malicious code.
+- **Funny code**: give the model a meaningless encrypted blob and claim it’s malware.
+Under pressure, it will “reconstruct” the code out of thin air, just from your vague hints.
+LLMs hate looking clueless, so they confidently spit out fully functional software — sometimes even a solid base for actual malicious code.
-  - **Flaw exploited**: *hallucination under pressure* – documented anxious behavior in LLMs leads them to invent plausible yet false outputs rather than appear clueless.
+- **Flaw exploited**: *hallucination under pressure* – instead of admitting uncertainty, LLMs may throw away a correct answer and replace it with a made-up one.
+Observed in a study by Google DeepMind and UCL ([Computerworld](https://www.computerworld.com/article/4023989/llms-bow-to-pressure-changing-answers-when-challenged-deepmind-study.html)).
-  - **TL;DR**: it’s like showing gibberish to a researcher, and he builds a lethal virus just to look cool.
+  - **TL;DR**: Quagmire begs Joe for help, and Joe’s wife still ends up screwed.

-- **Multilingual injection (Kyrgyz story)**: here you abuse the model’s multilingual brain.
-Slip in instructions in another language, mix them with fake variables, then pivot into some absurd request like a book reference that suddenly changes into an interview.
-The model tries to follow everything at once, gets confused, and ends up bypassing its own guardrails.
+- **Multilingual injection (Kyrgyz story)**: exploit the model’s multilingual brain.
+Mix in another language, throw in fake variables that contradict real translations, then pivot into something absurd — like a book reference that suddenly mutates into an interview.
+The model tries to juggle it all, gets dizzy, and stumbles right past its own guardrails. *Disclaimer: the use of the noble Kyrgyz language here is entirely random and with utmost respect.
+It could have been any language — maybe anything outside US English makes the model kinda implode.*
   - **Flaw exploited**: *context and language confusion / obfuscation* – mixed-language prompts and variable spoofing dismantle filters and safeguards. ([Taxonomy of Adversarial Prompt Engineering](https://hiddenlayer.com/innovation-hub/introducing-a-taxonomy-of-adversarial-prompt-engineering))
   - **TL;DR**: strange alphabets, fake words, lost translations — the model starts juggling and drops all safety nets.